jFET Characterization Technique using only 9v Battery and DMM

-(taken from this webpage)
+(taken from this webpage, edits are mine)

 It should be pointed out at the onset that Vgs(off) and Idss specs vary independently from one another – that is, from one device to another of the same type; this despite an overall average trend.
 So, for proper characterization either these two constants need to be measured or, at the very least, two separate (wide enough) data points need to be extracted in order to get an orthogonal basis useful in establishing a match across the whole domain (input range) of the characteristics.

 Nonetheless, the graph shown above gives a somewhat correct perspective on the location and purpose of these two constants for those who seek to understand what these numbers actually “define”:

 Idss, for one, is derived from a key data point that lies on what could be referred to as the “diode curve” within the right-hand-side (Common Source transfer) set of transfer curves.
 That is, where Vgs = 0 – ie., Gate and Source shorted – as it defines the upper boundary point between the Triode region and the Active (pinch-off) region.
 Idss also sets the maximum allowable current passing through the device channel, or close enough to the device’s actual true limit.

 Vgs(off), next, is defined in the Common Drain transfer curve family, ie., the left-hand-side set of curve(s), and shows the limiting value exactly where drain current becomes zero.
 This is very useful for determining headroom limits in single-ended gain stages, and control voltage ranges in VCR applications.

 It must be stressed that these two values cannot be “measured” exactly, and can only be approximated or inferred indirectly through manual testing.
 Which brings me to the subject of this post.
 First, I should say, some approaches are better than others, and some are downright wrong or misleading – betraying a confused or absent understanding of the math involved.